Library: 10,000 hours of shows and movies

 No streaming library impresses me as much as HBO Max's — but it also confuses me like none other.
 It starts with the already inimitable lineup of HBO original programming, and then you throw in the Warner Bros.
 Studios film archive (many of which were in HBO already, such as the Harry Potter movies).
 On top of that, you've got selections from the DCEU movies, and big batches of films from Turner Classic Movies and the Criterion Collection.

 In raw numbers, the HBO Max library includes more than 10,000 hours of content (according to HBO).
 Netflix doesn't promote a similar number for its library, but it's believed to be around 36,000 hours — a number that's likely constantly shifting with each month's new and removed content.
 Disney Plus was reported to be around 4,000 hours of content at launch, last November, before additional originals arrived in the following months.

 Frustratingly, though, it doesn't have all of the DC movies — and it's missing some of the best.
-Not only is it missing all of the Christopher Reeve Superman movies, but the entire Christopher Nolan Batman trilogy is missing as well.
-Sure, the service has Joker, and it’s getting the Justice League Snyder Cut in 2021, but even the greatest detective himself might scratch his head at these absences.
+Not only is it missing all of the Christopher Reeve Superman movies.
+Just as importantly (though quite controversially with directors), HBO Max got major theatrical releases on the same day as U.S. theaters.
+That includes Wonder Woman 1984, Dune and In The Heights in 2021.

 What matters more to me, though, are the classic Japanese animation films from Studio Ghibli.
 Never before available on a U.S. streaming service, films such as My Neighbor Totoro, Kiki's Delivery Service and Spirited Away are must-watch pieces of cinematic gold that are ultimately rewatchable.
 But even the Ghibli collection is missing a selection: 1988's Grave of the Fireflies by Isao Takahata is not there, currently streaming at Hulu.